mabel-dev/opteryx/README.md

 Opteryx queries your data in the systems you store them in saving you from the cost and effort of maintaining duplicates your data into a common store for analytics.

-You can store your data in parquet files on disk or Cloud Storage, and in MongoDB or Firestore and access all of these data in the same query.
+You can store your data in Parquet, ORC or Avro files on disk or Cloud Storage, and in MongoDB or Firestore and access all of these data in the same query.

 ### __Bring your own Files__

-Opteryx supports many popular data formats, including Parquet, ORC, Feather and JSONL, stored on local disk or on Cloud Storage.
+Opteryx supports many popular data formats, including Parquet, ORC, Avro and JSONL, stored on local disk or on Cloud Storage.
 You can mix-and-match formats, so one dataset can be Parquet and another JSONL, and Opteryx will be able to JOIN across them.

 ### __Consumption-Based Billing Friendly__